 Color clusters in images in Library of Congress collections#

 Color analysis is a fascinating way to explore and identify patterns in a group of images.
 The Library of Congress has thousands of digitized images online for the public.
-Let’s take a look at the colors in each image, by collection.
+Let’s take a look at the colors in JPEG images.

-Get image URLs and thumbnails for each image in a specific collection#
+Get image URLs for JPEGs in a specific collection#

-First, we need to get a list URLs for both the items and their thumbnails in a specific collection.
-To get the thumbnail image, we’re taking the first URL in the “image_url” field.
-Sometimes there are multiple image sizes available, but the first one is generally the thumbnail.
+First, we need to get a list URLs for items in a specific collection and fetch the first JPEG listed for each item.
+We’ll pull from the image file list on the search result record, which contains a partial list of images (JPEGs and GIFs) for each search result.
+To get the JPEG image, we’re taking the first URL with “.jpg” in the “image_url” field.
+Sometimes there are multiple image sizes available, but the first one is generally the smallest.

 import requests